josmar-crwdstffng/angular/aio/content/guide/universal.md

 ### Improve performance on mobile and low-powered devices

-Some devices don't support JavaScript or execute JavaScript so poorly that the user experience is unacceptable.
+Some devices do not support JavaScript or execute JavaScript so poorly that the user experience is unacceptable.
 For these cases, you might require a server-rendered, no-JavaScript version of the application.
-This version, however limited, might be the only practical alternative for people who otherwise couldn't use the application at all.
+This version, however limited, might be the only practical alternative for people who otherwise could not use the application at all.

 <a id="startup-performance"></a>